svelkus/30dayMapChallenge/README.md

 - **AI_scholars.pdf**
 ## Usage

-To view the map layout, click [here](https://svelkus.github.io/AI_scholars/AI_scholars.pdf) to see the hosted file.
+To view the map layout, click [AI Scholars Map](https://svelkus.github.io/30dayMapChallenge/AI_scholars.pdf) to see the hosted file.

 ## About